 This report tells you how many visitors LinkedIn and other social networks have referred to your website.
 It also shows you the number of page views, visits, the duration of visits, and the average number of pages viewed per visit.
 From this information, you can determine which network directed the highest quality of traffic.

 The data hub activity report shows you how people are engaging with your site on social networks like LinkedIn.
-You can see the most recent URLs that were shared, how they were shared, and the comments they ‘produced’.
+You can see the most recent URLs that were shared, how they were shared, and the engagement they ‘produced’.

 The social plug-in report will show you which articles are being shared and from which network.
-This is important to understand which sites are driving traffic to your site and to provide insight on how to change your marketing approach.

 This report shows you the initial paths that your visitors took from LinkedIn and other social platforms to and from your site.